Glossary

 App Tracking Transparency (ATT)

-What is App Tracking Transparency (ATT)?
+What is App Tracking Transparency , or ATT?

-This new privacy policy will be enforced with the beta release of iOS 14.5, iPadOS 14.5, and tvOS 14.5, which will likely be released in March 2021.
-The AppTrackingTransparency framework will show the user a popup asking for their permission to access their device’s unique identifier for tracking purposes.
-As Apple highlights in their privacy policy and data use article:
+This privacy-increasing guideline was introduced with the beta release of iOS 14.5, iPadOS 14.5, and tvOS 14.5, and continues in subsequent releases of Apple’s mobile and smart TV platforms.
+The AppTrackingTransparency framework shows users a popup asking for their permission to access their device’s unique identifier for tracking purposes.

 Tracking refers to the act of linking user or device data collected from your app with user or device data collected from other companies’ apps, websites, or offline properties for targeted advertising or advertising measurement purposes.
 Tracking also refers to sharing user or device data with data brokers.